wmclt/XPTraining-battle/README.md

 * Flip the switch for ```XPTraining-battle```
 * Push a change to the forked repository
 * Go to https://travis-ci.org/your_account/XPTraining-battle
-* Enjoy your first build for XPTraining-battle!
+* Enjoy your first build for XPTraining-battle! (it can take a few minutes before the build will start)

 ## Collaboration Setup